shunnnli/NeuroDAP/README.md

         - For camera:
             - read times_cam1_XXX.csv file.
 Extract sync pulse and camera readings from Bonsai
             - If there is Bonsai-analyzed data like pupil/eye area, perform downsample (```downsamplePhotometry()```) and optional detrending based on user input
-    3. Synchronization (IMPORTANT)
+    3. **Synchronization**
         - Calculate inter-pulse interval of sync pulse recorded in each acquisition system
         - Perform cross-correlation to find the first common sync pulse
         - Assign each sample of each acquisition system with a common timestamp.
 This timestamp will be used to cross-reference between different acquisition system.
             - For example: water is delivered at NIDAQ sample 10003240, which corresponding to common time 10.1s.
-To find the photometry traces in Labjack aligned to this event, I can find the closest timestamp in labjack system (eg. 10.1003s and plot the traces)
+To find the photometry traces in Labjack aligned to this event, I can find the closest timestamp in labjack system (eg. 10.1003s) and plot the traces
         - Calculate time offset comparing to behavior (used in sabatini lab datajoint pipeline)
         - Save everything in ```params.sync``` fields and save ```params``` struct in ```sync_sessionName.mat```
 - ```params``` struct in ```sync_sessionName.mat``` will be the struct that stores ALL the key params related to synchronization, acquisition, and behavior type of the session.
 Following session analysis phase will heavily utilize and refer to this structure.